Top 10 Productivity Tools and Tips for Digital Designers

-The best part is, Adobe Creative Cloud is a flexible tool for all types of designers working on digital, whether you’re into graphic design or web, Adobe Creative Cloud has the tools for you.
+The best part is, Adobe Creative Cloud is a flexible tool for all types of designers working on digital, whether you’re into graphic design or web, Adobe Creative Cloud has the productivity tools for you.

 Trello is an excellent tool that you can access either online through desktop, or readily access from your mobile as a phone app, although that will still require Wi-Fi access.
-Organize your commitments, projects, tasks, or other to-dos in lists.

 You can even add a due date and extra notes while you’re at it.

-Trello can work both ways as a personal organization tool or as a collaborative app with various members on board.
+Trello can work both ways as a personal organisation tool or as a collaborative app with various members on board.

 As an artist, you may sometimes look for other sources of creative inspiration other than your mind.

-A free Chrome extension, muzli saves you hours of looking for inspiration by having all the best design and tech blogs at just one click.
+A free Chrome extension, Muzli saves you hours of looking for inspiration by having all the best design and tech blogs at just one click.